aaholmes/chess/README.md

 The goal is to make a reasonably good chess engine inspired by
-1. The book "Neural Networks for Chess" by Dominik Klein - they say that the future best engines will continue to be alpha-beta pruning with a fast neural network evaluation function.
+1. The book "Neural Networks for Chess" by Dominik Klein
-2. The Berserk chess engine - one of the best open source engines, and appears to be only a few years old.
+2. The Berserk chess engine - one of the best chess engines in the world, and appears to be developed primarily by one person over just a few years

 ## Goals for first version
 1. Bitboards (DONE)